Skip to main content

 The current API is in beta, we may add new interface return value properties, but will not remove properties that already exist.If the API does not return the data you need, feel free to feedback to us.

-This reference manual is intended to help you gain a comprehensive understanding of the APITable API.
+This reference manual is intended to help you gain a comprehensive understanding of the AITable API.

 Recommendation:

-If you haven't learned about the APITable API before, it is recommended that you start with APITable API Introduction.
+If you haven't learned about the AITable API before, it is recommended that you start with AITable API Introduction.

 The navigation area on the left side of this page provides detailed information about each API interface (including records, fields, views, attachments, spaces, and working directories).